In this article

-These people may also drink to cope with sadness, loneliness, stress at work, or relationship issues, among others.
+They may also drink to cope with sadness, loneliness, stress at work, or relationship issues, among others.
 Rather than dealing with the actual problem, pre-alcoholics will drink alcohol to dull emotional pain.

 The individual can stay in this stage for many years but will eventually start showing more disordered behaviors.

 The primary symptom of stage two is increasing alcohol tolerance.

 Rather than just drinking in social settings, they may drink by themselves or have trouble deciding not to drink.

-Unlike pre-alcoholics, early stage alcoholics have trouble limiting alcohol consumption.
+Unlike pre-alcoholics, early-stage alcoholics have trouble limiting alcohol consumption.

 The primary symptoms of stage three include high tolerance to alcohol, physical symptoms, and more obvious drinking behaviors.